xlei77/quant-wiki/translated/ai/llm/Diffusion Models.md

 1. Randomly select an image from the dataset,
 2. Randomly select a diffusion step from 1 to T,
 3. Calculate $\beta_t$5 according to equation (3),
-4. Input to the network, get the output, compute the loss between the output and the added noise, update the gradient,
+4. Input to the network, obtain output, calculate loss between output and added noise, update gradients,
-5. Repeat training until satisfied.
+5. Repeat training until satisfactory.

-The detailed code process for the training process is as follows:
+The detailed training process code is as follows:

 ```python
 for i, (x_0) in enumerate(tqdm_data_loader):  # 由数据加载器加载数据，